DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 cd umn-ta2-mineral-site-linkage
 ```

 2. Memory requirement depends on the size of the data; however, FuseMine recommends allocating at least 10GB of memory for any task.
-The code requires `python >= 3.10` and `pytorch >= 2.0`.
+The code requires `3.10 <= python < 3.12` and `pytorch >= 2.0`.
 The following is the example command line for creating a conda environment with `fusemine` name and `python=3.10`

 ```
-conda create -n fusemine python=3.10 conda activate fusemine
+conda create -n fusemine python=3.10 conda activate fusemine conda install pip
 ```

 3. Installation instructions for PyTorch can be found [here](https://pytorch.org/get-started/locally/).
 Installing with CUDA support is highly recommended but not required for running FuseMine.